tirzagabriella/ToDoList_Assignment2/README.md

 - create docker image : docker build . -t "todolist-assignment:v1.0"

-- to run image (into a container) : docker run -d -p 5173:5173 todolist-assignment:v1.0
+- to run image in the background (inside a container) : docker run -d -p 5173:5173 todolist-assignment:v1.0

 - to change the tag (we'll need this especially when using dockerhub, in order to match the user at dockerhub at the repo) : docker tag todolist-assignment:v1.0 tirzagabriella20/todolist-assignment:v1.0